 "Sexual harassment" is unwelcome conduct of a sexual nature and it includes quid pro quo sexual harassment and hostile environment sexual harassment.
 Sexual harassment includes physical conduct of a sexual nature, such as sexual assault or other acts of sexual violence.
-Sexual misconduct, including sexual assault, is addressed separately in VSC Policy 311-A, Sexual Misconduct, Domestic Violence, Dating Violence, and Stalking.1
+Sexual harassment under Title IX, including sexual assault, is addressed separately in VSC Policy 311-A, Sexual Harassment, Sexual Exploitation, Domestic Violence, Dating Violence, Sexual Assault and Stalking.
+Where conduct is not deemed to meet the definitions of Title IX Sexual Harassment or Non-Title IX Prohibited Conduct under Policy 311-A, the following definitions apply:

-• "Quid pro quo sexual harassment" generally involves a person in a position of power (such as a supervisor over an employee or a faculty member over a student) pressuring a subordinate employee or a student for sexual favors in exchange for an advancement in the workplace or academically, or under the threat of an adverse employment or academic action being taken.
+- "Quid pro quo sexual harassment" generally involves a person in a position of power (such as a supervisor over an employee or a faculty member over a student) pressuring a subordinate employee or a student for sexual favors in exchange for an advancement in the workplace or academically, or under the threat of an adverse employment or academic action being taken.
 Quid pro quo sexual harassment includes situations where, for example, a student or employee is rewarded with a higher grade, a stronger evaluation, or an opportunity for advancement for granting a request for sexual favors or is punished with a lower grade, a less favorable evaluation, or denial of an educational or workplace opportunity for refusing to grant a request for sexual favors.
-In either case, a person uses the position of power as leverage to pressure another person into complying with a request for sexual favors.

-• "Hostile environment sexual harassment" is sexual harassment that creates a hostile employment or educational environment and it is a form of sex discrimination.
-Examples of sexually harassing behavior that could create a hostile environment under appropriate circumstances include the following where the particular behavior is unwelcome to the person to whom it is directed:

-- Sexual advances, including requests for sexual favors and repeated requests for dates; - Intentional unwanted or offensive touching, including fondling; - Indecent exposure; - Sexually-derogatory comments, including sexually explicit comments, sexually suggestive innuendoes, sexually offensive jokes, and sexual taunts; - Obscene or offensive gestures;
+In either case, a person uses the position of power as leverage to pressure another person into complying with a request for sexual favors. - "Hostile environment sexual harassment" is sexual harassment that creates a hostile employment or educational environment and it is a form of sex discrimination.
+Examples of sexually harassing behavior that could create a hostile environment under appropriate circumstances include the following where the particular behavior is unwelcome to the person to whom it is directed: - o Sexual advances, including requests for sexual favors and repeated requests for dates; - Intentional unwanted or offensive touching, including fondling; - Indecent exposure; - Sexually-derogatory comments, including sexually explicit comments, sexually suggestive innuendoes, sexually offensive jokes, and sexual taunts; - Obscene or offensive gestures; - Images and depictions of a sexual nature, including sexually derogatory or sexually suggestive pin-ups, posters, cartoons, and calendars; and - Writings of a sexually derogatory or suggestive nature.